Camino de Santiago, Day 10

 One of the best things about walking the Camino is that each day is so different from the previous day.
 There are always charming new towns with their own unique history.
 The terrain varies so much, and today it was not very impressive.
 We could see the highway most of the day, and we walked alongside fields of dead sunflowers.
 It would have been amazing to see when they were in their height of color!

-The toughest part of the day was when we were getting close to a town and they had put in a concrete road leading up to the town.
+The toughest part of the day was when we were almost to a town and they had put in a concrete road leading up to the town.
 I called it “the concrete mile of misery.”
 Cobblestones and concrete are the worst thing for foot pain, so it was pure torture.

-As I was looking at the perfectly clean expanse of concrete, I wished we could write our names on it.
+As I looked at the perfectly clean expanse of concrete, I wished we could write our names on it.
 I wanted a witness to my misery, so someone would know I had been there.
 That I was doing this.
 Maybe that’s how people feel who leave graffiti on walls in the city; they want to be witnessed having been there.

 Making New Friends